Search This Blog

 The tree seems to bloom year round, but heavy flowering in spring and fall.
 The flowers are small, white to pinkish tinged urn-shaped in large pendulous clusters at the ends of the branches.

-The fruit, of course which is where the common name originates is supposed to look like a strawberry, well maybe a native one but not a commercial edible one thats for sure.
+The fruit, of course which is where the common name originates looks like a strawberry, well, maybe a native one but not a commercial edible one thats for sure.
 They are about an inch in diameter, orange to red colored, warty and yes you can eat them.
 But you better be hungry.

 Perhaps the bark is really why people want this tree in their yard.
 It is magnificent.
 Branches are smooth mahogany colored but exfoliate in the late summer or early fall to reveal cinnamon and greens below, but the peeling parts are really great looking, reminds me of Acer griseum for a warmer climate.
 If you wanted the native Arbutus in your yard but can't get it to grow, try this one.